Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Main results

 \subsection{Sufficient condition for neural network under non-lazy training regime}

-Beyond the lazy training regime, we turn our attention to non-lazy training regime and present results about the sufficient condition for (well-chosen) initialization of neural networks when entering into the non-lazy training regime.
-This is a first attempt to understanding training dynamics of DNNs in this regime.
+Beyond the lazy training regime, we turn our attention to the non-lazy training regime and provide a sufficient condition for a (well-chosen) initialization of neural networks when entering into the non-lazy training regime.
+This is a first attempt to understand the training dynamics of DNNs in this regime.

-Our result requires a further assumption on the data and the empirical risk as follows. \begin{assumption} For a single-output network defined in Eq.~\eqref{eq:deep_network}, we assume that $\max_{i \in [n]} y_i \geq C_1 \geq 0$.
-We also assume that the neural network can be well-trained such that the empirical risk is $\mathcal{O}(\frac{1}{n})$. \end{assumption} {\bf Remark:} This is a common assumption in the field of optimization~\citep{song2021subquadratic} in the under- and over-parameterized regime, and we can even assume zero risk.
+Our result requires a further assumption on the data and the empirical risk as follows. \begin{assumption} For a single-output network defined in~\cref{eq:deep_network}, we assume that $\max_{i \in [n]} y_i \geq C_1 > 0$ for some constant $C_1$.
+We also assume that the neural network can be well-trained such that the empirical risk is $\mathcal{O}(\frac{1}{n})$. \end{assumption}

+{\bf Remark:} This is a common assumption in the field of optimization~\citep{song2021subquadratic} in the under- and over-parameterized regime, and we can even assume zero risk.
 Here we follow the specific assumption of~\citet{JMLR:v22:20-1123}.

-Now we are ready to present our result, a sufficient condition to identify when deep ReLU neural networks fall into non-lazy training regime, as a promising extension of \cite{JMLR:v22:20-1123} on two-layer neural networks.
-To avoid cluttering the analysis, we consider a single-output i.e., $o = 1$.
+Now we are ready to present our result: a sufficient condition to identify when deep ReLU neural networks fall into the non-lazy training regime, as a promising extension of \cite{JMLR:v22:20-1123} on two-layer neural networks.
+To avoid cluttering the analysis, we assume a single-output i.e., $o = 1$.
+The proof of~\cref{thm:sufficient_condition_of_non-lazy_training} is deferred to~\cref{sec:proofs_thm2}.